gitRigge/Tempo-Pumpe/README.md

 ## Sample 'worklogs.yml'

-'worklog_pumpe' reads your worklogs from a YAML file like this
+'tempo_pumpe' reads your worklogs from a YAML file like this

 ```
 2017-02-06: